markshames27/vibe-mockup/mockup-generation.md

 ### Step 4: Specify Interactions
 For each interactive element, describe what happens when the user interacts with it.

+### Step 5: Build Clickable Prototype
+I will create a working HTML prototype with:
+- All screens implemented as HTML pages
+- Navigation between screens
+- Interactive elements (buttons, forms, dropdowns, modals)
+- Mobile-first responsive design
+- Tailwind CSS for styling
+- Alpine.js for interactivity
+- Professional, modern appearance

+The prototype will be:
+- **Fully clickable** - Navigate between all screens
+- **Interactive** - Forms, buttons, dropdowns, and modals work
+- **Responsive** - Optimized for mobile, tablet, and desktop
+- **No backend** - Pure frontend, no server required
+- **Ready to test** - Open in any browser and interact immediately

+### Step 6: Generate Screenshots
+I will capture screenshots of each screen to provide visual documentation alongside the code.

 ## Mockup Description Format